Enjoy the A Beautiful Thing music video as a personal concert moment…

 - An Evening with Stanton Lanier — with customized performance for your special event or house concert

-- December Peace — Nov-Dec seasonal concert featuring piano-visuals from two Christmas albums, December Peace II and December Peace (2009 Best Holiday Album Winner over Enya and Yo Yo Ma, ZMR Awards)
+- December Peace — Nov-Dec seasonal concert featuring piano from two Christmas albums, December Peace II and December Peace (2009 Best Holiday Album Winner over Enya and Yo Yo Ma, ZMR Awards)

 Set List

 Performance time is 75 to 90 minutes (with no intermission).
 Length and presentation can be customized for your event.
-Audiences enjoy listener favorites from 12 albums combined with visuals, stories, composing demonstrations and interaction.
+Audiences enjoy listener favorites from 14 albums combined with story telling, composing demonstrations and interaction.

 Honorarium / Basic Requirements